Fitting The Rider:

 Checking Saddle Fit: Any Saddle, Any Horse:

-Ideally you want 100% of the whole surface of the tree bars in contact with the horse back so the weight and pressure is evenly distributed over a large surface for maximum comfort, fit and stability on the horses back.
+Ideally, you want 100% of the whole surface of the tree bars in contact with the horse's back so the weight and pressure are evenly distributed over a large surface for maximum comfort, fit and stability on the horse's back.

-Once you have the shape of your horses back in the wire, you lay the wire in any saddle and check to see exactly how it is fitting your horse.
-This takes all the guess work out of saddle fitting, you can see exactly how the whole tree is fitting.
+Once you have the shape of your horses back in the wire (where we explained), you lay the wire in any saddle (where we explained) and check to see exactly how it is fitting your horse.
+This takes all the guesswork out of saddle fitting, you can see exactly how the whole tree is fitting.
 This will work with any type of saddle English or Western on any horse or mule!
 Armed with your wire and your paper with the tracings of the horses back you can go to any saddle in say a tack shop, turn it over and see what kind of contact/fit you would have.
 You can take your horse with you to go saddle shopping!

-**We can’t stress enough.....the first thing you MUST look for when taking the shape of your horses back is to decide is the shape HEALTHY??
-The majority of horses we see have some degree of muscle atrophy/dished in withers and their top line is dropped from being ridden with saddles that the angle of the tree bars is too narrow and possibly the saddle is too long.
-When a saddle is pinching a horse in the withers the horse will tend to want to hollow his back/drop his top line and shoulders to get away from the pain.
-Ill fitting saddles will DEFORM a horse’s back to the shape of the saddle they are forced to wear!
+When a saddle is pinching a horse in the withers the horse will tend to hollow his back/drop his top line, bring in the shoulders, short step, hold head up higher and not want to use their hindquarters to get away from the pain.
+Setting them up for bad confirmation and unable to use their body comfortably and correctly.
+Ill-fitting saddles will DEFORM a horse’s back to the shape of the saddle they are forced to wear!
 Many people think dipped in/distinct withers is a sign of “good/high withers” or there is some “Thoroughbred” in them and that “they will hold a saddle well” where in fact the majority of the time they have a damaged UNHEALTHY back!
-A good fitting saddle will stay in place!

 You DO NOT want a saddle to fit to the shape of a DAMAGED back or they will never have a chance at a healthy back.